jyellick/obc-docs/whitepaper.md

 <td valign="top">
 As defined in the previous sections, chaincode is a decentralized transactional program, running on the validators. <p><p>

 Chaincode Services use <a href="https://github.com/docker/"> Docker </a> to host the chaincode without relying on any particular virtual machine or computer language.
 Docker provides a secured, lightweight way to sandbox the chaincode execution.
-The environment is a “locked down” and secured container along with a set of of signed base images containing secure OS and chaincode language, runtime and SDK images for Golang, Java, and Node.js.
+The environment is a “locked down” and secured container along with a set of of signed base images containing secure OS and chaincode language, runtime and SDK images for Golang.
 Other languages can be enabled if required. <p><p>

 Secure Registry service enables Secured Docker Registry of base Open Blockchain images and custom images containing chaincodes.<p><p>